Skip to content

 Facebook Lead Ads + Mailchimp

-First, set up your trigger, which is the event that starts your Zap.
-If you're using the Zap template, this will already be selected for you.
-Otherwise, select Facebook Lead Ads as your trigger app and New Lead as your trigger event.
+First, you'll need to set up your trigger step—the event that starts your Zap.
+Search for and select Facebook Leads Ads as your trigger app and New Lead as your trigger event.
+If you're using the Zap template we provided earlier, these fields will already be set up for you.

 Facebook Lead Ads selected as the trigger app with New Lead selected in the Event field.